MoonPoet/xaprb-src/content/blog/2012/implementing-sql-with-unix-utilities.md

 As a concrete example, I remember a mailing list thread that began with "I have a 500GB file of 600 billion strings, max length 2000 characters, unsorted, non-unique, and I need a list of the unique strings."
-Suggestions included Hadoop, custom programs, Gearman, more Hadoop, and so on -- and the ultimate solution was `sort -u` and `sort --merge`, trivially parallelized with Bash.
+Suggestions included Hadoop, custom programs, Gearman, more Hadoop, and so on---and the ultimate solution was `sort -u` and `sort --merge`, trivially parallelized with Bash.
 (By the way, an easy way to parallelize things is [`xargs -P`](/blog/2009/05/01/an-easy-way-to-run-many-tasks-in-parallel/).)